0w0Demonic/AquaHotkey/docs/core.md

 If an extension contains a nested class, AquaHotkey checks if the target already contains a class with the same name.

+If the target contains the nested class, AquaHotkey recursively applies the nested class in the extension to the nested class in the target.

 If the target does not contain the class, AquaHotkey moves the nested class into the target.

-(TODO)

 For example: